 Spell out the name of biblical books when they are referred to in their entirety.
-To cite a specific biblical passage within the text or notes, follow the guidelines given in Turabian 17.5.2 and 19.5.2.
+To cite a specific biblical passage within the text or notes, follow the guidelines given in Turabian 19.8.2.
 Abbreviations in Appendix E of this supplement include traditional abbreviations listed in Turabian 24.6, which are preferred for citations for the Old Testament, New Testament, and Apocrypha with additional citations for the Septuagint and reference works cited in this supplement.
+Please note on pages 351-354 there are no brackets and no periods between the verse and the version.

 When citing Bible passages, use commas between references to the same level, an endash between continued numbers, and a semicolon between separate references (example: Gen. 1:26-27, 30; 2:18-23).
 Separate continuing biblical references that extend beyond chapters by an en-dash (example: Rom.
 3:21-4:25; Rom.
 9-11).
 Give specific references, but avoid using "ff" in a reference.
 See Appendix F of this supplement for additional punctuation guidelines for Scripture citations.
+Turabian provides a list of Bible versions (24.6.4) but has left out two very popular versions, ESV English Standard Version and NKJV New King James Version.